 Cardiologist Clyde W. Yancy, MD, Northwestern Medicine Bluhm Cardiovascular Institute, has a few thoughts when it comes to living a long and healthy life: “Some of the keys in accomplishing healthy aging are maintaining an active and engaged lifestyle, and following a diet that promotes health.”
 The common theme in those diets?
 Antioxidants.

-Antioxidants are chemicals that block harmful chemicals called free radicals, which can lead to increased risk for diabetes, heart disease and cancer.
-Although antioxidants come in many forms — including enzymes, vitamins and minerals — fruits and vegetables are among some of the best sources.
-“Never miss the opportunity to eat fruit and vegetables, which are always the healthier options,” adds Dr. Yancy.
+Antioxidants block harmful chemicals called free radicals, which can lead to increased risk for diabetes, heart disease and cancer.
+Although antioxidants come in many forms — including enzymes, vitamins and minerals — fruits, nuts, vegetables and beans are among some of the best sources.

 “If you want to age well, eat beans,” adds Dr. Yancy.
 Legumes provide a great source of plant-based fiber, magnesium and phytochemicals, which help prevent disease.
 Other superfoods he suggests include apples, spinach and a handful of nuts every day.

 Here is a closer look at some foods loaded with antioxidants.